Alex Budzynski is a Campus News Editor for the Newswire. He is a sophomore public relations major from Fairfax, Va

 Turns out that what I thought was a rather docile statement was rather contentious.
 The semi-awkward conversation reaffirmed the old sentiment, ‘you don’t talk about religion or politics at the dinner table’ — especially the Thanksgiving table.

 More than anything, the subsequent discussion helped me to understand how important it is to introduce yourself with your pronouns.
 While I know this is not the norm for everyone, let me convince you it should be.

 Very simply, pronouns operate the same way a name does, serving as an identifier that lets people know who you are.
 Just like you would not want to be called the wrong name, you should not refer to someone else with the wrong pronouns.

 Foremost, pronouns should act as a common courtesy so those around you know how to respectfully refer to you.
-Just like it would be disrespectful to assume someone’s race or class based on a voice or an appearance, it is disrespectful to assume someone’s gender or their pronouns.
+Just like it would be disrespectful to assume someone’s race or class based on appearance, it is disrespectful to assume someone’s gender or their pronouns.

-On multiple occasions I have been called ma’am or young lady on the phone or in person, purely based on the fact that I have a high-pitched voice.
-As soon as the person realizes they incorrectly identified me, they, of course, apologize.
-The problem with this situation is the assumption that was made, and the outcome is embarrassing for both parties.
+On multiple occasions I have been called ma’am or young lady on the phone or in person because I have a high-pitched voice.
+As soon as the person realizes they have incorrectly identified me, they, of course, apologize.
+The problem is that an assumption that was made, and the outcome is embarrassing for all.

 Such instances have helped me realize that mistakes are made, especially when you are first learning how to navigate pronouns, and there is absolutely nothing wrong with that.
 But properly identifying your pronouns can be a useful tool in minimizing such erroneous oversights or mistakes.